gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2018-10-15-git-in-action.markdown

 git-describe - Give an object a human readable name based on an available ref

-The command finds the most recent tag that is reachable from a commit.
-If the tag points to the commit, then only the tag is shown.
-Otherwise, it suffixes the tag name with the number of additional commits on top of the tagged object and the abbreviated object name of the most recent commit.
+**The command finds the most recent tag that is reachable from a commit**. **If the tag points to the commit, then only the tag is shown.
+Otherwise, it suffixes the tag name with the number of additional commits on top of the tagged object and the abbreviated object name of the most recent commit**.
 The result is a "human-readable" object name which can also be used to identify the commit to other git commands.

 [How to find the current git branch in detached HEAD state?](https://stackoverflow.com/questions/6059336/how-to-find-the-current-git-branch-in-detached-head-state)